 GDC 2015 talk – The Gamer’s Brain

-I’m sharing here my slides from my GDC 2015 presentation.
+I’m sharing here my slides from my GDC 2015 presentation on video game UX (user experience).
 Since I didn’t find any good slide sharing plugin (speaking of bad UX…) I just added all the slides in jpeg and put my speaker notes below. 😉

 User Experience in the gaming industry is getting trendy.
 So are Psychology and neuroscience.
 But what does it mean really? how to do it right?
 Where to start?
 How to know when progress is made?
 What is the key brain knowledge that you really need and that you can apply to your game?
 And most of all, why does it matter?
 Why knowing about the brain can help you develop video games when, for many of you, you’ve been doing it for years?

 Before we get into the depth of the subject, let’s look at a classic task in psychology (Wason, 1966) , designed to understand how the brain reasons.
 Here above are 4 cards.
 Each of them has a letter on one side and a number on the other side.
 2 of these cards are shown with the letter side up, and two with the number side up.

 Which card(s) do you need to turn over to determine whether the following claim is true: “If the card has a A on one side, then it has a 3 on the other side”.

 Try to think about this task a little bit.